Jordan-type/Encode-ZK-Bootcamp-Q1-2024/Homework-1.md

    - **Privacy-Preserving Data Sharing:** They can enable the sharing of data insights and performing analytics while ensuring that the underlying data remains private, which is crucial in sectors like healthcare and finance.

-2. What is to you, the most important feature of zkp technology?
+2. What is to you, the most important feature of zkp technology ?

    - To me, the most significant feature of ZKP technology is its ability to enhance privacy without sacrificing security.
 In an era where data breaches are common, ZKPs offer a powerful tool for verifying transactions, identities, and other claims without revealing any underlying private information.
 This balance of privacy and security is essential for building trust in digital interactions.